 You always sent your loved ones a card to say that the weather was awful, food appalling, sand in your belly button and spending too much money at the arcades but it was cheered up with a postcard with a saucy joke on the front.

-The saucy postcard owes much to the graphic artist– some of his original drawings can fetch a fortune but it is more likely that people collect them, not for the art work but for the jokes.
+The saucy postcard owes much to the graphic artist Donald McGill.
+Some of his original drawings can fetch a fortune but it is more likely that people do not collect them for the art work but for the jokes.